bora-uyumazturk/vaccine-availability-ui/README.md

 # leading-pharmacy-chain-vax-map (dot) net

 This website is a redesign of the [CVS vaccine appointment page](https://www.cvs.com/immunizations/covid-19-vaccine).
-The project is purely recreational, and any utility that anyone derives from it is completely accidental.
+The project is purely recreational, and any utility that anyone derives from it is sheer coincidence.
 My main reason for doing is to put emojis on a map.

 ## Tools